jim-chvz/Profile/README.md

 I'm a passionate **Software Developer** based in Metro Manila, Philippines, with a strong foundation in **Java** and **web development**.
 I love building innovative solutions and exploring new technologies while continuously improving my skills.

 - 🎓 **Bachelor of Science in Information Technology** from Urdaneta City University
-- 💼 Currently working as an **H5 Game Developer** at BY Technology Inc.
+- 🔍 Currently seeking new opportunities as a **Software Developer**
 - 🌱 Always learning and growing as a developer
 - 🎮 Passionate about game development and interactive experiences
 - 📍 Located in Metro Manila, Philippines